CLARIAH/grlc/README.md

   - https://www.otherwebsite.org/query3.rq
 ```

-### Grlc generated API
+### grlc generated API

-The API paths of all location types point o the generated swagger-ui style API documentation.
+The API paths of all location types point to the generated [swagger-ui]() style API documentation.
 On the API documentation page, you can explore available API calls and execute individual API calls.

 You can also view the swagger spec of your API, by visiting `<API-path>/spec/`, for example: `http://grlc.io/api-git/CLARIAH/grlc-queries/spec/`